 - Financially literate.
 Understand finances like income statements and balance sheets.

 There are plenty more but these are just some of the most important ones.
+And with all this knowledge that I gained from this book and many others, I went into building my own passive income online business with models like:

 Going Inside Rich Dad Poor Dad